jupyterlab/jupyter-ai/docs/source/contributors/index.md

 ./scripts/install.sh
 ```

-Start and launch JupyterLab in your default browser
+Start and launch JupyterLab in your default browser:

 ```
 jlpm dev